 All students are eligible for participation in school activities.
-Click on the tabs below to learn more about those offered at Chaminade, as well as contact and meeting information.
-Some clubs do not have meeting times listed; they may vary during the course of the year.
+Click on the tabs below to learn more about those offered at Chaminade, as well as contact information.

 - Art Club

 - Aviation Club

 - Chaminade Business Club

 - Chaminade Vocal Chamber Ensemble

 - Computer Technology Club

 - Flyers CrossFit

 - Culinary Club